-New life, new destruction for Southern California wildfire
+New life, new destruction for S. California wildfire

 Los Angeles — A wildfire that destroyed 18 homes has surged back to unpredictable life, darkening the skies north of Los Angeles with black smoke and driving thousands from their homes.